JetBrains/intellij-platform-gradle-plugin/README.md

 | <kbd>destinationDir</kbd> is a directory to store patched xml files.                  | <kbd>'${project.buildDir}/patchedPluginXmlFiles'</kbd> |

 ### Publishing DSL
-The following attributes are apart of the Publishing DSL <kbd>publishPlugin { ... }</kbd> in which allows Gradle to upload a working plugin to the JetBrains Plugin Repository.
+The following attributes are a part of the Publishing DSL <kbd>publishPlugin { ... }</kbd> in which allows Gradle to upload a working plugin to the JetBrains Plugin Repository.
+Note that you need to upload the plugin to the repository at least once manually (to specify options like the license, repository URL etc.) before uploads through Gradle can be used.

 See the instruction on how to generate authentication token: https://www.jetbrains.org/intellij/sdk/docs/plugin_repository/api/plugin_upload.html